chrisdev/wagtail-cookiecutter-foundation/docs/provisioning_deployment/deployment_to_vps.rst

 In addition,  to creating the deploy user, this make command will download the RSA ``ssh`` public key for the deployment user into your ``ansible/{{cookiecutter.project_slug}}_keystore/`` directory.
 Add this key as a deployment key on sites like github.com or bitbucket.org

+**Note**: If your repository is private.
+Make sure to add ``ssh`` key to the repository level deploy keys.
+You can add deploy keys to the repository from the repository's settings tab.

 Provisioning your Server and Deploying your Site
 ------------------------------------------------